Richard98PL/SFMC-Profile-Subscription-Center/README.md

 How to build Custom SFMC Profile/Subscription Center?

+what do you need to know?
 - AMP Script
 - SSJS
 - Cloud Pages

+Start like this:

 - Create Microsite for our center.
 - Create those pages: